 Repainted into Stroudley's famous "Improved Engine Green" gamboge livery (as seen on the right), it has been a favourite of many children, and some of those children are now introducing their own children to "Stepney the Bluebell Engine".
-In spite of its fame, "Stepney" has spent considerable periods out of traffic in its fifty years on the Bluebell, but its popularity always causes it to bounce back to the top of the railway's priorities.
+In spite of its fame, "Stepney" has spent considerable periods out of traffic in its 50 years on the Bluebell, but its popularity always causes it to bounce back to the top of the railway's priorities.

 GWR Earl/Dukedog No.9017, "Earl of Berkeley"

 Nicknamed "Dukedogs" since they were an amalgamation a Bulldog and a Duke, the parts of this loco are thus actually older than the "building" date suggests.
-The 1938 rebuild of 3217 used the frames from "Bulldog" No.3425 (built 1906) and boiler and cab from "Duke" class No.3282 (originally named "Chepstow Castle" and built in 1899).
+The 1938 rebuild of 3217 used the frames from "Bulldog" No.3425 (built 1906) and the boiler and cab from "Duke" class No.3282 (originally named "Chepstow Castle" and built in 1899).

-A few of the class carried the names of Earls, but 3217 did not receive its allocated name until preservation days.
-At the time the Earls in question indicated to the GWR that, if their names were to be used, they would prefer their names on something a little more prestigious, and so they were transferred to new Castle class locomotives.
+A few of the class carried the names of earls, but 3217 did not receive its allocated name until preservation days.
+At the time the earls in question indicated to the GWR that, if their names were to be used, they would prefer their names on something a little more prestigious, and so they were transferred to new Castle class locomotives.

 This class of locos was widely used on the Cambrian lines.
-At the time this loco was saved for preservation the Bluebell was the only line where it could run, and it has been in Sussex ever since, apart from a few years spent at the Great Western Society, at Didcot.
+At the time this loco was saved for preservation the Bluebell was the only line where it could run, and it has been in Sussex ever since, apart from a few years spent at the Great Western Society, Didcot.